rafaelduo/releSR/README.md

 if (RL1.CV){

-	//You code if true;
+	You code if true;
 }

 else{

-	//Your code if false;
+	Your code if false;

 }

 if (RL2.CV){

-	//You code if true;
+	You code if true;

 }